| The

 individual is able, alone, to put a device in place susceptible

 to create an event of communication on a national scale.
-(17)
+(17) He made the inventory of the

 necessary means: permanent capacity of initiative, high suppleness